janm399/lambdadays2014/cheatsheet.md

   // start the actor system
   implicit lazy val system = ActorSystem("recog")

-  // create a "connection owner" actor, which will try and reconnect automatically if the connection ins lost lazy val amqpConnection = system.actorOf(Props(new ConnectionOwner(amqpConnectionFactory)))
+  lazy val amqpConnection = system.actorOf(Props(new ConnectionOwner(amqpConnectionFactory)))

   // create the coordinator actor